How to Remove Your Profile Picture on Twitter

 Changing the profile photo is a piece of cake, and it’s the same on mobile and desktop Twitter.
 Here’s what you need to do.

-- Launch the social media app and log in
+- Launch Twitter and log in if needed.

 - Click or tap on the Profile icon.